KeithChamberlain/To_Loan_or_Not/README.md

 *Figure 2*: The density plot of loan amount requested shows a tendency for consumers to apply at $5,000 increments above $10K.

 Figure 2 seems to show a higher density of rejected loans below $10k.
-ALso, the bulk of the density seems to be *below* $20k for both rejected and approved loans.
+Also, the bulk of the density seems to be *below* $20k for both rejected and approved loans.

 In order to investigate the two hypothesized groups, the successes (approved loans) at 9 and below were assembled and compared to the approved loans at the category 10+; and the successes (approved loans) at $20k and above were compiled against the successes below $20k to form two groups.

 # Hypothesis Tests

 Binomial plots seem to be trending differently from each other and may be significantly different.
 See figures 3 & 4.

 <img src="https://raw.githubusercontent.com/KeithChamberlain/To_Loan_or_Not/main/img/Emp_years_approv.png" width="400" height="300"><img src="https://raw.githubusercontent.com/KeithChamberlain/To_Loan_or_Not/main/img/Amt_approv.png" width="400" height="300">